 The material handling system is responsible for feeding waste into the autoclave and then the separation of Wilson fibre from other materials after processing.

 THE WILSON SYSTEM®

-The Wilson System® is an industrial-scale, modular, high speed composting system which converts over 20 metric tons per hour of organic material into a high energy content fiber (Wilson Fibre®) through the application of high-pressure steam and mechanical agitation.
+The Wilson System® is an industrial-scale, modular, organic recycling facility which converts over 20 metric tons per hour of organic material into a high energy content fiber (Wilson Fibre®) through the application of high-pressure steam and mechanical agitation.

 PRODUCT PREPARATION SYSTEM